caiohamamura/kuwaharafilter/README.md

 The Kuwahara filter is an edge-preserving filter which analyze subwindows around the central pixel, attributing the mean of the subwindow with the lowest variance.

-There are two implementations of the filter available, one which will use only numpy for compatibility issues and another one for performance using *pyopencl*, using all devices compatible with opencl, including most GPUs common vendors.
+There are two implementations of the filter available, one which will use only numpy for compatibility issues and another one for optimized for performance using *pyopencl*, which will take advantage of all devices compatible with opencl, including GPUs from the most common vendors.

 For using the optimized version you will need to install pyopencl and also the video/cpu drivers compatible with OpenCL.